rrajanaditya/QuizGen/README.md

 - Parse the files and extract more meaningfull text using NLP techniques.
 - Add authentication for API usage.
 - Support additional file formats.
+- Add feedback and hints if wrong answer is selected to give students additional information to try again.

 ## How it Improves Student Life